 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Several years ago I made a beautiful turkey centerpiece out of salt dough.
 Unfortunately, I cannot find the instructions.
 I remember that the dough was rolled out then cut with a pizza cutter into strips.
 The dough strips were then placed over an inverted glass mixing bowl forming "loops" to create the tail.
 The rest of the turkey was just formed out of the dough and then baked to harden.
-Once hardened, you placed a block of foam behind the tail loops into which you inserted real feathers or dried flowers, etc.

 I have several recipes for salt dough that I use with pre-schoolers.
 Most of them can be found at http://www.familyfun.com They have MANY craft ideas and recipes for that kind of thing.
 Hope you can find it there.
 If not, you may be able to if you do a search for "salt dough".